How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 Moving the toilet line to change the layout: $2K–$5K.
 Adding a window or converting a window to an exhaust vent: $1.5K–$4K.
 Wainscoting or full-wall tile instead of paint: $2.5K–$6K.
 Any one of those can push a $22K plan to $30K+.

-Hall bath refresh ($30,000–$55,000)
+Hall Bath Refresh ($30,000–$55,000)

 New vanity, toilet, tub or tub-shower surround, tile floor, lighting, fixtures, paint.
-Often replacing existing plumbing fixtures in place — no layout changes, no electrical upgrades, no structural work.
+Often replacing existing plumbing fixtures in place—no layout changes, no electrical upgrades, no structural work.

 Refresh vs. gut — the line between tiers